Get

 Do you know where your cat is?
 Like, right now?

-Last month, the idea of mapping cats was elevated to a grander scale when Owen Mundy launched I Know Where Your Cat Lives, a website that uses 1 million images of felines on public image hosting websites and plots them around the world based on the images’ metadata.
+The idea of mapping cats was elevated to a grander scale when Owen Mundy launched I Know Where Your Cat Lives, a website that uses 1 million images of felines on public image hosting websites and plots them around the world based on the images’ metadata.

 The website is a fun distraction if you just want to look at images of random cats — or try to find your own feline.
-But as Owen, who specializes in studying the relationship between public space and data, told me when I spoke to him for an interview, there’s also a more sinister undertone to the project: It raises issues of privacy and the way we often sign up to share information we perhaps don’t want to.
+But as Owen, who specializes in studying the relationship between public space and data, told me when we spoke to him for an interview, there’s also a more sinister undertone to the project: It raises issues of privacy and the way we often sign up to share information we perhaps don’t want to.
 Consider this your primer on knowing precisely where your cat is.

 What prompted the idea for I Know Where Your Cat Lives?